 Gluten-Free Suggestions!

-Having said that, GLUTEN-FREE IS NOT ANYMORE HEALTHY THAN ANY OTHER PROCESSED FOODS.
-Actually, it’s much WORSE!
+Having said this, GLUTEN-FREE IS NOT ANYMORE HEALTHY THAN ANY OTHER PROCESSED FOODS.
+Actually, gluten-free grains are much WORSE!
 Gluten-free grains, or pseudo-grains, are VERY high oxalate foods.
 Gluten and oxalates go hand-in-hand.

-Also, gluten-free or not, ALL grains turn to sugar.
+Also, gluten-free or not, ALL grains turn into sugar.
 As my middle son used to say, “The only thing good about gluten-free is it doesn’t contain gluten.”

 PLEASE read through the ingredients when shopping gluten-free.
-Those companies can still hide "not so great" ingredients in there.
+These companies still hide "not so great" ingredients in their products.

 Schar Table Crackers and Schar Ciabatta Rolls

-Udi's -- All of their breads, rolls, and pizza crusts are very good.
+Udi's -- They have breads, rolls, and pizza crusts.
 Most grocery stores and health food stores carry their products.

 DeLand Bakery -- http://www.delandbakery.com/ (Breads are made with a millet base.
 They may be available at your local store, or you can order online.)